tatuNo/city-bikes/README.md

 # City bikes

 Application for displaying data from journeys made with city bikes in the Helsinki Capital area.
-Demo running at https://citybikes-app.onrender.com/ with limited journeys due to performance.

 Datasets used: